opendatadiscovery/odd-platform/docs/README.md

 ![](.gitbook/img/alltogether.png) **An ecosystem for all data team members**.
 Platform functionality covers requirements of Data Scientists and Engineers, Product and Project Managers as well as Data Analysts, Architects, QA and BI Engineers.

 ### Solution matrix
-ODD can benefit a team almost at every SDLC stage and for every team function:
+ODD can benefit a team at the following SDLC stages and team functions:

 ![](.gitbook/img/sdlc.png)
 ## Pain points